skagra/diy-cpu-controller/controller/README.md

 * s => Single step.
 * t => Test mode (continuous run)
 * b [XX] => Set/clear breakpoint.
-* d => Dump (report) state."
+* d => Dump (report) state.

 [Top](#top)

 # Circuit

-The circuit for the control unit is build around an Arduino (micro-controller) with the addition of four `74HC595` SIPO shift registers to extend the quantity of available outputs.
+The circuit for the control unit is build around an Arduino (ATmega328 μcontroller) with the addition of four `74HC595` SIPO shift registers to extend the quantity of available outputs.

 ![Schematic](docs/schematic.png)